ifeanyiih/alx-low_level_programming/0x03-debugging/README.md

 ---

-- **0-main**: This file tests that a function gives the correct output when given a case of 0.
+- **0-main.c**: This file tests that a function gives the correct output when given a case of 0.
+- **1-main.c**: Showing of my commenting skills by commenting out an infinite loop